Anivice/Sysdarft/doc/Sysdarft.md

 This final value, `1111 1111`, represents `-1` in an $8\text{-bit}$ two's complement system.

 In the two's complement system, signed integers represent both positive and negative values.
-For each binary number, the radix complement is called the two’s complement (since radix is `2` for binary).
+For each binary number, the radix complement is called the two's complement (since radix is `2` for binary).
 The MSB (Most Significant Bit) of a number in this system serves as the sign bit;
 a number is negative if and only if its MSB is `1`.
-The decimal equivalent for a two’s-complement binary number is computed the same way as for an unsigned number, except that the weight of the MSB is $-2^(n-1)$, instead of $+2^(n-1)$.
+The decimal equivalent for a two's-complement binary number is computed the same way as for an unsigned number, except that the weight of the MSB is $-2^(n-1)$, instead of $+2^(n-1)$.
 The range of representable numbers is $-2^(n-1)$ through $+2^(n-1)$[@DigitalDesignPrinciplesAndPractices]